tolisso/AvitoNumberGetter/README.md

 `sudo apt-get install tesseract-ocr`

 Also you need to have **chrome** and **selenium plugin to chrome**.

+## Build

+To build project you need to add additional modules to it.
+They are locating in packages

+*plugins/selenium-java-@version* and

+*plugins/selenium-java-@version/libs*

 ## How to use

 Launch with arguments: (link), (numberOfLinks-opt)